 Breast cancer prevention: How to reduce your risk

-If you're concerned about breast cancer, you might be wondering if there are steps you can take toward breast cancer prevention.
+If you're concerned about developing breast cancer, you might be wondering if there are steps you can take to help prevent breast cancer.
 Some risk factors, such as family history, can't be changed.
 However, there are lifestyle changes you can make to lower your risk.

 What can I do to reduce my risk of breast cancer?

 - Limit alcohol.
 The more alcohol you drink, the greater your risk of developing breast cancer.
-The general recommendation — based on research on the effect of alcohol on breast cancer risk — is to limit yourself to less than 1 drink per day as even small amounts increase risk.
+The general recommendation — based on research on the effect of alcohol on breast cancer risk — is to limit yourself to less than one drink a day, as even small amounts increase risk.

 - Control your weight.
 Being overweight or obese increases the risk of breast cancer.
 This is especially true if obesity occurs later in life, particularly after menopause.